Julietbobo/Call-Center-Data-Analysis/README.md

 - Changed the column data types where necessary.
 - Applied custom number formats for dates and extracted the specific dates to form a call day column.
-- Creation of pivot tables.
+- Creation of pivot tables which helped the different visuals(charts) to be interactive
   ![Screenshot (32)](https://github.com/user-attachments/assets/61bc5f94-d634-45e3-b1ad-93cc1e7077bc)

 - Visualization with bar charts, line charts, doughnut charts, time slicer and slicers for state, customer sentiments and reason for calling to create an interactive